 Unknowing Violation of HIPAA

-Ignorance of the HIPAA Rules is not regarded as a justifiable excuse for a Covered Entity who fails to implement the appropriate safeguards against violations occurring.
+Ignorance of the HIPAA Rules is not regarded as a justifiable defense when an organization is investigated for violating HIPAA.
 An example of this occurred in 2017 when the remote cardiac monitoring service CardioNet was fined $2.5 million for failing to fully understand the HIPAA requirements and subsequently failing to conduct a complete risk assessment.

-Because of the incomplete risk assessment, the PHI of 1,391 individuals was potentially disclosed as the result of an employee error.
+Because of the incomplete risk assessment, the unsecured PHI of 1,391 individuals was potentially disclosed as the result of an employee error.
 A laptop containing the data was stolen from a car parked outside the employee´s home.
-Office for Civil Rights Director Roger Severino described this incident as a case of the Covered Entity unknowingly violating HIPAA by disregarding security and not safeguarding the information properly.
+Office for Civil Rights Director Roger Severino described this incident as a case of unknowingly violating HIPAA by disregarding security and not safeguarding the information properly.

 HIPAA Compliance Audits and Penalties for HIPAA Violations

 If the Office for Civil Rights conducts a HIPAA compliance audit, and a Covered Entity or Business Associate is found not to be in compliance with HIPAA, the Office for Civil Rights has the authority to issue penalties for HIPAA violations even if there has been no breach of unsecured PHI or no complaint.

 The first phase of HIPAA compliance audits was conducted in 2011/2012 and revealed many Covered Entities were struggling with compliance.
 The Office for Civil Rights provided technical assistance to help correct areas of noncompliance and no penalties for HIPAA violations were issued at the time.
 They were given several years to improve their performance before another audit was scheduled.